fledge-iot/fledge/docs/91_version_history.rst

        - The configuration category C++ API has been enhanced in the retrieval and setting of all the attributes of a configuration item.
        - The support bundle has been updated to include a list of the Python packages installed on the machine.
        - The documentation regarding handling and updating certificates used for authentication has been updated.
-       - Added documentation for performance counter in the tunning guide.
+       - Added documentation for the performance counters in the tuning guide.

     - Bug Fix: